nestjs/docs.nestjs.com/content/recipes/terminus.md

 #### Graceful shutdown timeout

-If your application requires postponing its shutdown process, Terminus can be handle it for you.
+If your application requires postponing its shutdown process, Terminus can handle it for you.
 This setting can prove particularly beneficial when working with an orchestrator such as Kubernetes.
 By setting a delay slightly longer than the readiness check interval, you can achieve zero downtime when shutting down containers.